ejlilie/DREAMS_velocity_distributions/README.md

-# DREAMS_velocity_distributions
+# DREAMS Velocity Distributions
 Code used to produce dark matter velocity distributions from DREAMS CDM simulations.
-One file showing how to get the velocity distribution using kernel density estimation, and one file for using the velocity distribution with the NeHOD emulator.
+One tutorial showing how to get the velocity distribution using kernel density estimation, and one tutorial for using the velocity distribution with the NeHOD emulator.